A concrete effect for a stylish bathroom

 The material is predestined to ensure clean lines and high hygiene standards in the bathroom.
 In new builds, exposed concrete can be cast however you want.
 Or you can apply decorative concrete to the existing bathroom surface or lay it as dry screed flooring to achieve your desired effect.

-In our lookbook we present modern interpretations of the classic building material and show readers how versatile exposed concrete can be as a design element.
+In our lookbook (below) we present modern interpretations of the classic building material and show readers how versatile exposed concrete can be as a design element.

 • Harmoniously happy